tastybug/zettelkasten/catalog/redis.md

 * `setex greeting 30 "Hello"` sets a value and ttl
 * `rename currentkey newkey`
 * `append key ' world'` appends ` world` to key's value

+## Persistence Modes

+Here you have only a few options: snapshotting at interval or append only logs.
+More info here: <https://redis.io/topics/persistence>.

+### RDB: Redis Database

+This performs point-in-time snapshots of the dataset at specified intervals , e.g. "save my data every 10 seconds to disk".

+This produces a file (`var/lib/redis/dump.log`) that is easy to back up.

+### AOF: Append Only File

+This write every operation to disk and replays this when the server starts up again.
+This produces large AOF files however and it is slower during runtime.